Snowy404/DiscordTokenHoster/README.md

 # DiscordTokenHoster
 A simple discord token hoster in Python.

-Credits to [ItsMerkz](https://github.com/ItsMerkz/Discord-Token-Hoster) for the original code, I just fixed it.
+Credits to [ItsMerkz](https://github.com/ItsMerkz/Discord-Token-Hoster) for the original code.

 Download by clicking "Code" and then "Download Zip"